maxim092001/text-comparsion-bot/README.md

 * You can test the bot here [@maxon_verygood_first_bot](https://teleg.run/maxon_verygood_first_bot).

 P.S.
 The comparison of texts is carried out by words, therefore the two texts "Hi" and "Hello" will be completely different.
+The best work results are shown by comparing texts in Russian.

 Registration
 ---